jmespath-community/jmespath.spec/jep-009-improved-filters.md

 This added a useful feature to JMESPath: the ability to filter a list based on evaluating an expression against each element in a list.

-In the time since JEP 7 has been part of JMESPath, a number of cases have been pointed out in which filter expressions cannot solve.
+In the time since JEP-7 has been part of JMESPath, a number of cases have been pointed out in which filter expressions cannot solve.
 Below are examples of each type of missing features.